ni/nimi-python/docs/nidcpower/attributes.rst

 .. py:attribute:: specific_driver_prefix

     Contains the prefix for NI-DCPower.
-The name of each user-callable  function in NI-DCPower begins with this prefix.
+The name of each user-callable  method in NI-DCPower begins with this prefix.

     The following table lists the characteristics of this property.